Submit to my boyfriend – is it possible to submit to someone you are not married to?

 It doesn’t say girlfriends submit to your boyfriends.

-You can respect one another, honor, love and listen.
-You can watch how you respond to his leadership, begin to listen to God as He starts to teach you how to follow a man.
+You can respect, honor, love and listen to one another.
+You can watch how you respond to his stewardship, begin to listen to God as He starts to teach you how to partner with a man.

-But understand that you can only practice true submission in marriage.
+But understand that you can only practice submission in a marriage context.

 Women have not been called to submit to all men, even a fiance.
 They are called to submit to husbands as unto the Lord.